Blenderwizard/Darkly/Web_Parameter_Tampering/README.md

 </form>
 <!-- ... -->
 ```
 A hidden form input with a name `"mail"` and a set value of `"webmaster@borntosec.com"`.
-We ca modifty value of mail to whatever we want, alowing us to change where the recovery email would be sent.
+We can modifty value of mail to whatever we want, alowing us to change where the recovery email would be sent.

 Submiting the form with a modified adress gets us the flag.